Recruitment into armed groups and reintegration into society

 To date the Colombian government’s reintegration programme has struggled to effectively integrate demobilised children back into society, and help them get over the traumas they have experienced.
 So, we are working with a partner in Bogotá to adapt the programme in a way that addresses these young people’s immediate need for psychological support and a safe place to live, but also helps them work on positive long-term life plans.
 We are helping them to share their model with the state authority responsible for the programme with the aim of improving the support ex-child soldiers receive nationwide.

-Our partners working to tackle this neglected issue in 2017 are:
+Our partners currently working to tackle this neglected issue are:

 - Tiempo de Juego